Year 7 (11+)

 Girls personally receive full details of what to expect on the exam day, including a personal timetable and Q&As.
 We find this really helps them to feel more relaxed on the day and many enjoy their time with us.
 A fundamental principle that runs through our entire school is that relaxed and happy girls give of their best and this is as true of the admissions process as it is anywhere else - we start our relationship with the girls as we mean to go on.

-The Entrance Examination targets levels 4-6 of the National Curriculum.
+The Entrance Examination targets levels 4-6 of the National Curriculum and, as a rough guide, our intake sits in the top 50% of the ability range.

 For all applicants, we request a reference from a student's existing school.